marcomoroni/portfolio-2/content/2023-01-01-stonehenge/index.md

 The UI has been carefully designed to fit two seemingly contradictory gameplay flows: a guided tour and free roaming.
 Despite the challenge, the UI has always been praised during our user testings.

-Later on, we also added a desktop version.

-UX was fully on me, from design to the UI implementation (in this case, that means the whole gameplay).
+UX was fully on me, from design to the UI implementation.
+(In this case, that means the whole gameplay.)
 What would a user with potentially no computer skills see once the headset is on?

 ## User experience